Key takeaways

 Others provide investment management advice and reports that track your money over time but fall short with broader planning advice – it’s infrequent and reactive versus ongoing and proactive.

-More client focused planners, like those at Facet, provide easy to understand advice, not reports, that are personalized, actionable, and jargon-free.
+More client-focused planners, like those at Facet, provide easy to understand advice, not reports, that are personalized, actionable, and jargon-free.

-Ask about their planning process – how they work with you when you start the relationship and how they provide you with ongoing support through planned and unplanned life events.
+Ask the advisor how they work with you when you start the relationship and how they provide you with ongoing support through planned and unplanned life events.

-Planned events are the big life milestones – new job or promotion, starting/raising a family, your dream home, starting a business, retirement and everything in between.
+Planned events are the big life milestones – new job or promotion, starting/raising a family, your dream home, starting a business, retirement, and everything in between.

 The unplanned are those things we can’t always control – loss of a loved one, recessions and market downturns, or tax law changes.

-#8 Will I speak to the same person every time I call, or will I reach a call center?
+#6 Will I speak to the same person every time I call, or will I reach a call center?

 What's their communication style?
 You will see everything from call centers, to small teams, to a dedicated planner.